-The device can be field programmed for a variety of modes such as single GNSS operation (eg Galileo only) as well as output configurations such as update rate, NMEA sentence structure etc
+The device has a variety of modes through field programming.
+This includes single GNSS operation (e.g. Galileo only) as well as output configurations such as update rate, NMEA sentence structure etc.

-The GPS160 SeaTalk version is supplied with Digital Yacht SeaTalk1 to NMEA0183 converter allowing easy replacement of older Raystar sensors.
-Digital Yacht’s SeaTalk to NMEA (ISO) Converter is a small but powerful interface that provides bi-directional conversion between a SeaTalk network and an NMEA0183 network.
-It takes its power from the SeaTalk1 network.
+The GPS160 SeaTalk version includes the Digital Yacht SeaTalk1 to NMEA0183 converter.
+To therefore allow easy replacement of older Raystar sensors.
+Digital Yacht’s SeaTalk to NMEA (ISO) Converter is a small but powerful interface.
+It provides bi-directional conversion between a SeaTalk network and an NMEA0183 network.
+It also takes its power from the SeaTalk1 network.

 “The GPS160 wireless GPS antenna version is supplied with Digital Yacht NMEA to WiFi gateway for wireless navigation with tablets and iPads.”

 “The GPS160USB variant ships with a 5m USB cable.
 It’s self powered from the USB source (PC, MAC or Linux).”

 “The GPS160, a high performance positioning sensor using GPS, Galileo and Glonass satellite systems for exceptional positioning accuracies and redundancies.
 GPS160 has an NMEA 0183 interface.”